|

 other sessions as well as in the Native Market Guy Peters

-from Alaska led worship.
-Grand Entry Saturday
+from Grand Entry Saturday

 night saw the highlight of the conference in the open to the public Native